-They do not come to the surface, so you may never see them unless you dig in the dirt to plant flowers or shrubs.
+They stay below the surface, often unseen unless you dig to install plants or hardscapes.
 The bloated larvae of common beetles are a normal part of the ecosystem in most lawns and no cause for alarm in small numbers.
-In higher numbers, however, they can inflict visible harm on your grass.
-Learn to identify indigenous white grubs and their damage to determine if your lawn is feeding an underground horde of uninvited pests.
+In higher numbers, however, they can inflict visible harm on turfgrass.

-The first clue of a fall white grub problem can be found in the past summer’s beetle population.
+The first clue of a potential white grub problem can be found in the summer’s beetle population.
 White grubs are the larvae of green June beetles, Japanese beetles, May or June beetles, and chafers.
-If you noticed an unusually high number of these pests buzzing around your home this summer, your lawn may be serving as a banquet to their offspring now.
+If you notice an unusually high number of these pests buzzing around a client’s home this summer, their lawn may serve as a banquet to their offspring in the coming months.

 Animals like skunks, racoons and armadillos enjoy eating grubs, which might be beneficial if not for the unsightly holes they leave behind.
-To reach the grubs, the critters tear through the sod, rooting around in the soil on the hunt for their intended snack.
-Rather than trapping or killing hungry skunks, racoons or armadillos, try treating the grubs instead.
+To reach the grubs, the critters tear through the sod, rooting around in the soil on the hunt for their intended meal.
+Rather than attempting to control hungry skunks, racoons or armadillos, treating the grubs will likely prove more effective.

 Verify the Infestation

 If a lawn suffers from one or more of the previously mentioned issues, you can confirm the presence of grubs by inspecting a one-foot section of soil under the turfgrass.
 The day after a rain or irrigation, cut through the grass on three sides of a one-foot square with a shovel and roll the sod back.
 You may need to dig down about four inches or so, depending on the variety of grub.
 Sift through the soil thoroughly and collect, identify and count the grubs you find.